cdoremus/deno-blog/posts/DRAFT_A_Comprehensive_Guide_to_Deno_KV.2023-06-11.md

 ### Reading a list from KV with `list()`

 The `list()` method obtains multiple records and produces an async iterator (`Deno.KvListIterator`).
-The easiest way to loop through this kind of iterator is to use a [`for-of` loop using `await`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/for-await...of) loop.
+The easiest way to loop through this kind of iterator is to use a [`for-of` loop with `await`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/for-await...of) loop.
 Here is a simple example:
 ```ts
 // The iterator is returned from a call to list().
 // 'await' used with 'for' because the iterator is async